 ABOUTThe Damn Am is a global amateur skateboarding contest series.
 Established in 2001 by Skatepark of Tampa (SPoT), the series built on the success of Tampa Am by taking that experience on the road.
-Over 5000 skaters have participated in Damn Am events including most of today’s top pros.
-The Damn Am series serves as the only qualifier to both Tampa Am and the SLS Pro Open.
+Over 10,000 skaters have participated in Damn Am events including most of today’s top pros.
+The Damn Am series serves as the only qualifier to Tampa Am.
 In its 17-year history it has become the number one amateur skateboarding contest series in the world.

-HISTORYBack in 2001, Volcom’s parking lot was the site of the first-ever Damn Am and Dylan Rieder [RIP] won that historic event.
+HISTORYVolcom’s parking lot in Costa Mesa, California was the site of the first-ever Damn Am in 2001.
+Dylan Rieder [RIP] fittingly won that historic event.
 SPoT / Damn Am founder Brian Schaefer built that course from scratch and continued to do so for the next decade until Volcom built their permanent TF.
-Over the years the Damn Am has included stops in Shanghai, Amsterdam, Sao Paulo, Vancouver, Sydney, Portugal, Vancouver, Los Angeles, and New York City.
+Over the years the Damn Am has included stops in Shanghai, Amsterdam, Sao Paulo, Sydney, Portugal, Vancouver, Los Angeles, and New York City.
 The 2018 Damn Am series will consist of six stops including our first ever Japan event.

-WHO CAN ENTERAnyone who is up to the standards of the Damn Am will be able to skate, girls included.
-Registrations will be accepted for skaters based on the criteria below:
+WHO CAN ENTERAnyone, including girls, who skates at a level consistent with the high standards of Damn Am will be able to enter.
+Registration will be accepted for skaters based on any ONE of the following criteria:

 - Prior participation in Damn Am / Tampa Am events